Variational Graph Neural Networks for Uncertainty Quantification in Inverse Problems: Neural Network Architecture

 \section{Neural Network Architecture}

 In computational mechanics, continuum models are discretized using usually unstructured meshes (triangles, tetrahedrons) to adapt to the complex geometries of the different problems under study.
-However, classical deep learning methods, such as convolutional neural networks (CNNs) that dominate image processing, operate on regular domains \cite{sermanet2012convolutional}.
+However, classical deep learning methods, such as convolutional neural networks (CNNs) that dominate image processing, {are constrained to structured data like regular pixel grids} \cite{sermanet2012convolutional}.
 Projecting these meshes onto regular grids to use CNNs can introduce interpolation errors or loss of important topological information.

-Graph Neural Networks (GNNs) generalize convolution to domains that are not necessarily regular \cite{corso2024graph,pichi2024graph, AGonzalezGNS, Pfaff2020MeshGraphNets}.
-They treat the computational mesh of the model directly as if it were a graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$, composed by a set of vertices $\mathcal V$ and edges $\mathcal E$, preserving the original connectivities and guaranteeing an indispensable physical property: it is invariant to the ordering of the nodes, i.e., the result does not depend on the order in which the nodes have been enumerated.
+Graph Neural Networks (GNNs) generalize convolution to domains that are not necessarily regular \cite{corso2024graph,pichi2024graph, AGonzalezGNS, Pfaff2020MeshGraphNets}. {A graph is a mathematical structure used to represent relationships between objects.
+It consists of vertices that represent the objects and edges that represent the relationships between those objects.
+This relationship can be easily adapted to a finite element mesh, where the nodes correspond to the vertices of the graph and the edges reflect the connectivity of the finite elements.
+So, GNNs} treat the computational mesh of the model directly as if it were a graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$, composed by a set of vertices $\mathcal V$ and edges $\mathcal E$, preserving the original connectivities and guaranteeing an indispensable physical property: it is invariant to the ordering of the nodes, i.e., the result does not depend on the order in which the nodes have been enumerated.

+{In Fig. \ref{Grafo01}, we can see the equivalence between a 2D finite element mesh (left) and an example of a self-informed graph on the right.
+In graphs, it is possible to increase the information received by each vertex by adding information specific to that vertex.}

-Graph networks employed as a neural Partial Differential Equation (PDE) solver classically follow the pattern proposed by Battaglia et al. \cite{battaglia2018relational} and consists of an encoder, a processor and a decoder, whose structure we describe next.
+Graph networks employed as a neural Partial Differential Equation (PDE) solvers classically follow the procedure proposed by Battaglia et al. \cite{battaglia2018relational} and proceed through an encoder, a processor and a decoder, whose structure we describe next.